Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 But, what if your competitors (also advertisers) have built a strong brand?
 People now recognize their brand and could search for their specific brand names, when looking to buy relevant products that the company offers.
 And, maybe you also offer some of those products.
 You could match keyword phrases to some degree to generate more juice for your online ad.

 That’s where Remarketing Lists for Search Ads come in.
-According to Google AdWords Help, RLSA is a feature that allows you to customize your search ads to target those who have visited your site.
+According to Google Ads Help, RLSA is a feature that allows you to customize your search ads to target those who have visited your site.

 Then, you align your bids and ads so that when these people are conducting a search in Google, your ads will show up.